Cataracts in Children

 Most cataracts in adults occur because of aging.
 Children may have other types of cataracts.
 These include:

 - Congenital cataracts.
 Some babies are born with cataracts or get them in childhood.
 These often happen in both eyes.
 This type of cataract may not affect your child’s vision.
-Those that do often need to be removed.
+Those that do affect vision often need to be removed.

 - Traumatic cataracts.
 Cataracts can also happen because of an eye injury.
 They can occur right after your child’s eye gets hurt.
 Or they can occur years later.